Go Ad-Free

 Chantix to Stop Smoking:

-Speaking of suicidal thoughts, a widely advertised stop-smoking medicine also comes with such a warning.
-Chantix commercials feature a tortoise and a hare with the slogan, “It’s all about getting there.”
+Speaking of suicidal thoughts, a widely advertised stop-smoking medicine also came with such a warning.
+Chantix commercials featured a tortoise and a hare with the slogan, “It’s all about getting there.”
 There is a brief mention of side effects including “nausea, trouble sleeping, changes in dreaming, constipation, gas and vomiting.”

-You might be willing to risk such a side effect; they all sound like a small price to pay for help quitting smoking.
-But read the official prescribing information and you will discover that Chantix has been linked to diarrhea, headache, high blood pressure, changes in the sense of taste, nosebleeds, sweating, chest pain, muscle cramps and pain, dizziness, anxiety, irritability and depression.
+You might be willing to risk such side effects; they all sound like a small price to pay for help quitting smoking.
+But read the official prescribing information and you will discover that Chantix has been linked to nausea, diarrhea, headache, changes in the sense of taste, abnormal dreams, abdominal pain, pain, dizziness, anxiety, irritability and depression.

 Does Chantix Trigger Depression and Suicidal Thoughts?